 Day Five Tuesday 30th January 2018

-Another lovely sunny January day, blue sky, wispy white clouds and plane trails, obviously a good day for fishing as a fisherman was already set up on the beach and Typhoon Tow, a small fishing boat, sat moored about half a mile offshore, as Tempest a pleasure craft chugged out of the harbour and set course out to sea.
+Another lovely sunny January day; blue sky, wispy white clouds and plane trails… Obviously a good day for fishing as a fisherman was already set up on the beach and Typhoon Tow, a small fishing boat, sat moored about half a mile offshore, as a pleasure craft called Tempest chugged out of the harbour and set course out to sea.

-In the distance the Clocktower clock chimed ten o’clock as two people rowed past in a rowing boat and a couple of sculling boats enjoying the calm high tide.
+In the distance the Clocktower chimed ten, as two people rowed past the beach hut and a couple of sculling boats enjoyed the calm high tide.

-As the morning progressed and tide receded the fisherman packed up his gear, out on the horizon a large cargo ship, Celestine, and the various wind-farms shone white and bright in the midday sun, it promised to be a lovely afternoon, sadly we both had to go off to other jobs.
+As the morning progressed and tide receded the fisherman packed up his gear, out on the horizon a large cargo ship, Celestine, and the various wind-farms shone white and bright in the midday sun.
+It promised to be a lovely afternoon, sadly we both had other prior engagements.

 Day Six Wednesday 31st January 2018

-Today we decided to come down to the hut for an evening session to observe and record the super, wolf moon rise, a ‘blue moon’ as it was the second full moon of the month, it promised to be a good view, with it due to rise in the NE and a fairly clear sky over the sea and Herne Bay.
+Today we decided to come down to the hut for an evening session to observe and record the super, wolf moon rise; a ‘blue moon’, as it was the second full moon of the month.
+It promised to be a good clear view, with the moon due to rise over the sea and Herne Bay in the North East.

-The tide was on its way-out, sunset was due at 16.44, moon rise at 16.51, we set up a time-lapse camera to record it and sat back watching lights on the wind-farms, Sheppey and Southend come on as daylight faded.
+The tide was on its way-out; sunset was due at 16.44; moon rise at 16.51.
+We set up a time-lapse camera to record the event and sat back watching lights on the wind-farms, Sheppey and Southend come on as daylight faded.

-We weren’t disappointed, as the moon broke cover of low clouds at 17.12 it looked stunning and even more so as the evening grew darker and the moon rose higher, casting a golden reflection across the mudflats, more lights came on, on the distance horizon of Essex, along with bright lights on the Pier and seafront arcades and the old Pier Head beacon started flashing, beckoningly across the mudflats.
+We weren’t disappointed.
+As the moon broke cover of low clouds at 17.12 it looked stunning and even more so as the evening grew darker and the moon rose higher, casting a golden reflection across the mudflats.
+More lights came on in the distant horizon of Essex, along with bright lights on Herne Bay Pier and seafront arcades, and on the old Pier Head a beacon started flashing; beckoningly across the mudflats.

 Day Seven Thursday 1st February 2018

-We weren’t the only ones down on the beach at such an early hour, with low tide at 6.55am, a couple of bait diggers were out on the mud flats, they were joined by a flock of Brent Geese landed to forage on the mud and edge of the tide.
+We weren’t the only ones down on the beach at such an early hour; with low tide at 6.55am, a couple of bait diggers were out on the mud flats.
+They were joined by a flock of Brent Geese, which landed to forage on the mud and edge of the tide.

-It was a much fresher day; several large cargo ships went past on the horizon as well as a rather plucky little sailing boat making good headway against the strong NNW.
+It was a much fresher day; several large cargo ships went past on the horizon as well as a rather plucky little sailing boat making good headway against the strong North North West winds.

-Another strong NNW wind, the tide was well on its way in by the time we got to the hut today, Sheppey, Southend and the wind-farms were all visible in the morning sun although the Grand Old Lady, looked dark and brooding this morning.
+Another strong North North Westerly wind; the tide was well on its way in by the time we got to the hut today.
+Sheppey, Southend and the wind-farms were all visible in the morning sun, although the Grand Old Lady looked dark and brooding this morning.